Bully85/Sovol-SV04-Klipper/README.md

 # _Für die deutsche Anleitung wählt bitte READMEdeutsch.md_

+# new
+Click here for the Discord https://discord.gg/8Svd9usX
+# update
+Attention, the configs have changed with the new update.
+Please re-insert IDEX_mode.cfg, macros.cfg and Start-End-Macro.cfg.
+If the display is needed, these are in the config/SV04-with-display folder.
+Otherwise, if the original klipper is installed, config/SV04-works-with-orign-klipper can also be used but without the orign display
 # Introduction

 Different configs are required for the STM and GD versions of the printer.